Installation

 • For macOS with Homebrew

-Required python modules for PM are listed in the pyproject.toml file, and can be installed using pip:
+Required python modules for PM are listed in the pyproject.toml file, and will normally be installed using pip (see below).

 Installing PM